 Anderson is the author or editor of thirty-seven books.
-Among these, Free Market Environmentalism, coauthored with Donald Leal, received the 1992 Sir Antony Fisher International Memorial Award.
+Among these, Free Market Environmentalism, co-authored with Donald Leal, received the 1992 Sir Antony Fisher International Memorial Award.
 A revised edition was published in 2001.

+Terry and Donald Leal’s forthcoming book, Free Market Environmentalism – The Next Generation, will be published in 2014.
 His most recent publication is Tapping Water Markets (RFF Press, 2012).
 Other books include Greener Than Thou: Are You Really an Environmentalist?
-(Hoover Institution Press, 2008) and Property Rights: A Practical Guide to Freedom and Prosperity (Hoover Institution Press, 2003), both coauthored with Laura Huggins.
+(Hoover Institution Press, 2008) and Property Rights: A Practical Guide to Freedom and Prosperity (Hoover Institution Press, 2003), both co-authored with Laura Huggins.
 His book, with Peter J. Hill, The Not So Wild, Wild West: Property Rights on the Frontier (Stanford University Press), was awarded the 2005 Sir Antony Fisher International Memorial Award.